WHAT WE THINK:

 The film is pervaded by a wise and masterful use of the camera movements, an example is the first scene and the introduction of the protagonist.
 During the course of the film, the camera moves freely on the set and stages a classic element of the German director’s filmography: the dance.

-A dance of love and death that finds itself unraveling, in this film, between a non-judgmental study of the dynamics of love and betrayal and an analogy with the war that is carried out by “non-diplomatic” characters such as the general and which lead to devastation and symbolically to the annulment both individually and collectively (in a metaphorical sense).
+A dance of love and death that finds itself unraveling, in this film, between a non-judgmental study of the dynamics of love and betrayal and an analogy with the war that is carried out by “non-diplomatic” characters such as the general and which leads to devastation and, symbolically, to both individual and collective annulment (in a metaphorical sense).

-It is a film that plays structurally also on the theme of the twofold and the return: twice to the church, the return to the station and the infinite “dance” of the jewels.
-The director openly plays with these returns and characterize them differently each time: they acquire different meanings and atmospheres every time they are approached (see the general’s first time at the station with his lover and the second time with his wife.).
+It is a film that plays structurally on the theme of the double and the return: twice to the church, the return to the station and the infinite “dance” of the jewels.
+The director openly plays with these returns and characterize them differently each time: they are treated with different meanings and atmosphere every time they are approached (see the general’s first time at the station with his lover and the second time with his wife.).

 A theme, that of the return, which is made extremely manifest on the key object of the film: the earrings.
-These, given by the general, are sold, repurchased by the general, given to the lover, resold by the latter, purchased by the baron, re-given to the original owner while in this whole path they change their meaning several times (they cross the whole Europe once again signaling the metaphorization of the story in a commentary on “war”).
+These, given by the general, are sold, repurchased by the general, given to the lover, resold by the latter, purchased by the baron, given once more to the original owner, before they’re taken away again, while in this whole path they change their meaning several times (they cross the whole Europe once again signaling the metaphorization of the story in a commentary on “war”).
 In a certain sense, they go from being a symbol of power and control, to being instead bearers of hope and freedom.

 A film that therefore plays with meanings and does so even when the characters use the form “je ne t’aime pas” (I don’t love you), to say instead “je t’aime” (I love you).
 An inversion, in order to express something else.

-In addition to the cinematographic form, Max Ophüls also demonstrates (as if he needed these two words of ours to find confirmation ….?!) an exceptional modernity if we think that in 1953 he had already acquired a non-judgmental position towards some dynamics of couples – such as betrayal – that were still seen as sacrilegious in certain societies.
-He is therefore an observer who does not judge any of the relationship dynamics (not even at the beginning of the general with his lover), but who instead takes an ethical position towards those who actually do it and stand as judge, apostrophizing as “guilty” who has committed his same sin and therefore invents a pretext of honor to break the heart of the beloved and bring devastation and death to the heart of Europe: the love and the word that succumb to the use of force and coercion.
+In addition to the cinematographic form, Max Ophüls also demonstrates (as if he needed these two words of ours to find confirmation ….?!) an exceptional modernity if we think that in 1953 he had already acquired a non-judgmental position towards some relationship dynamics – such as betrayal – that, at that time, were still seen as sacrilegious in certain societies.
+The director is therefore an observer who does not judge any of the relationship dynamics (not even at the beginning of the general with his lover), but that then takes an ethical position towards those who actually do so and that standing as judge, apostrophize as “guilty” those who have committed his exact same sin and therefore invents a pretext of honor to break the heart of the beloved and bring devastation and death to the heart of Europe: the love and the word that succumb to the use of force and coercion.

 We can’t recommend this film more!
 If you don’t trust our advice, at least trust Kubrick’s !!!!